Carnival: Lithuania

 Užgavėnės is a Lithuanian festival that takes place on Shrove Tuesday.
 Its name in English means "the time before Lent".
 The celebration corresponds to Carnival holiday traditions.

 Užgavėnės begins on the night before Ash Wednesday, when an effigy of winter (usually named Morė) is burnt.
 A major element symbolizes the defeat of winter in the Northern Hemisphere.
 It is a staged battle between Lašininis ("porky") personifying winter and Kanapinis ("hempen man") personifying spring.
 Devils, witches, goats, the grim reaper, and other joyful and frightening characters appear in costumes during the celebrations.

 Eating pancakes is an important part of the celebration.
+Eating pancakes during Užgavėnės is a traditional practice symbolizing the sun's return and the anticipation of a bountiful harvest, aligning with the festival's theme of bidding farewell to winter and welcoming spring.

 Luxembourg

 In Luxembourg, the pre-Lenten holiday season is known as Fuesend.
 Throughout the Grand-Duchy, parades and parties are held.

 Pétange is the home of the Grand-Duchy's largest pre-Lenten Karneval celebration.
 Annually hosting a cavalcade with roughly 1,200 participants and thousand of celebrants, the official name is Karneval Gemeng Péiteng or "Kagepe" (the initials in Luxembourgish are pronounced "Ka", "Ge" and "Pe").

 The town of Remich holds a three-day-long celebration, notable for two special events in addition to its parades.
 The first is the Stréimännchen, which is the burning of a male effigy from the Remich Bridge that crosses the Moselle River separating the Grand Duchy from Germany.
 The Stréimännchen symbolizes the burning away of winter.
 The other special event at the Remich Fuesend celebrations is the Buergbrennen or bonfire that closes the celebration.

 Like Remich, the town of Esch-sur-Alzette holds a three-day celebration.
 Other major Fuesend parades in Luxembourg are held in the towns of Diekirch and Schifflange.